-Budapest, Hungary – The Moscow-based International Investment Bank (IIB) will relocate its headquarters to Budapest in the second half of this year, sparking concerns about Hungary’s shift towards Russia and fears about the real reasons behind the move.
+Budapest, Hungary – The Russian International Investment Bank (IIB) will relocate its headquarters to Budapest in the second half of this year, sparking concerns about Hungary’s shift towards Russia and fears about the real reasons behind the move.

 Although Hungarian Prime Minister Viktor Orban hailed the relocation of the IIB as the government’s push to turn Budapest into a major financial hub in the region, critics fear Russia might be using the bank as cover for espionage activities, gaining a foothold at the heart of an EU and NATO member state.